camunda/camunda/docs/src/reference/variables.md

 ## Variable Values

-The value of a variable is stored as a JSON object.
+The value of a variable is stored as a JSON value.
 It must have one of the following types:

 * String
 * Number